Red Propolis Supplement

-It’s a good idea to also take the following steps throughout your supplementation with red propolis:
+It’s a good idea to also take the following steps throughout your supplementation with red propolis capsules, for increased benefits:

-For synergistic effects, Supersmart recommends combining Red Propolis supplements with those of barberry extract, a powerful anti-bacterial which also helps lower blood sugar levels, zinc orotate, which has well-documented preventive effects against the common cold, vitamin C, invaluable in winter for boosting white cell numbers, and a medicinal mushroom complex enriched with ginseng and selenium.
+For synergistic effects, its possible to combine Red Propolis with other supplements available to buy at Supersmart, such as those of barberry extract, a powerful anti-bacterial which also helps lower blood sugar levels, zinc orotate, which has well-documented preventive effects against the common cold, vitamin C, invaluable in winter for boosting white cell numbers, and a medicinal mushroom complex enriched with ginseng and selenium.

-Royal jelly, standardised in 10-HDA, is also a good option for boosting the immune defenses, ideally at each change in season.
+Royal jelly, standardized in 10-HDA, is also a good option for boosting the immune defenses, ideally at each change in season.

 Note: Red propolis is not recommended for those with allergies to beehive products.